dhruv-gambhir/extraveganza/README.md

 ## **Sequence Diagram**

-Please upload to GitHub, or upload to Google Drive, before final submission
+Please upload to GitHub, or upload to Google Drive

 Remember to also update accordingly to our current application status